sh1r0/caffe-android-lib/README.md

 # 2. specify ANDROID_ABI in either case
 # "armeabi-v7a with NEON": use the prebuilt library (bad performance)
-# "armeabi-v7a-hard with NEON": build from the lastest sources (JNI issues, see below)
+# "armeabi-v7a-hard with NEON": build from the lastest sources (see the note below)
-export ANDROID_ABI="armeabi-v7a with NEON"  # or "armeabi-v7a-hard with NEON"
+export ANDROID_ABI="armeabi-v7a-hard with NEON"  # or "armeabi-v7a with NEON"

 # 3. Build
 ./build.sh <path/to/ndk>
 ```
+Note: For "armeabi-v7a-hard with NEON", you can set `NUM_THREADS` to fit your need in `scripts/build_openblas_hard.sh`.
+By default, it's 1 which means single-threaded.

 ## Issues
 - Caffe build with Eigen cannot pass some tests ([ref](https://github.com/BVLC/caffe/pull/2619#issuecomment-113224948))
-- JNI library has runtime problems when it's built with hard float support ([ref](https://groups.google.com/forum/#!msg/android-ndk/NbUq9FDDZOo/TJJsAS6nM7wJ))

 If anyone has any idea about the above issues, please let me know.
 Any comments or issues are also welcomed.